 When using continuously operating diesel generators, consider converting these to cycling generators which charge batteries as the main source of power.

 Implement measures to prevent and contain spills.
-Tank leakage may lead to costly soil cleanup operations.
+Tank leakage may lead to costly soil clean-up operations.
 Generally, it is better to place tanks above ground than to bury them underground, since leaks in underground tanks are more difficult to observe.
 The space beneath the above-ground tank should be designed in such a way that leaking fuel will flow to a collection and containment area.
 A commonly used protection against leakage is the double tank.

 Leak detectors can be installed on the outer tank to detect leaks in the inner tank.
 Tanks and other systems related to fuel storage should be inspected at appropriate intervals.
 Containers for transporting the diesel fuel should be strong enough to withstand a reasonable amount of mishandling.

 Tank filling must be done carefully.
 Electric overfill detectors are commonly used to automatically stop filling before overfilling occurs.
 The equipment should be designed for ease of use to avoid spilling.
 If the diesel fuel is very cold, the tank should not be filled up completely, since the diesel will expand when it warms up.